-The gallery’s stand will house the exhibition Texture and Repetition a selection of works by Michelangelo Pistoletto (b.
-1933), Yves Klein (1928–62), and Irma Blank (b.
-1934)—three artists whose oeuvres share a focus upon the pictorial surface as a material grid for achieving the utmost optical psychological effect.
-Often considered components of the decorative, texture, and repetition have in fact played a central tandem role in the evolution of art since the postwar era.
-In the hands of Klein, Blank, and Pistoletto, they are tools to construct volume and depth, generate a sense of rhythm, or spark in the viewer a greater sense of context both physical and sociopolitical.
+The gallery’s stand will feature a selection of works by Irma Blank (b.
+1934), Yves Klein (1928-62), Lucio Fontana (1899-1968), and Alighiero Boetti (1940-1994).
+Often considered components of the decorative, texture and repetition have in fact played a central tandem role in the evolution of art since the postwar era.
+In the hands of Blank, Klein, Fontana, and Boetti, they are tools to construct volume and depth, generate a sense of rhythm, or spark in the viewer a sense of the universal languages that tie the world together.

 For additional information, please contact: